magneticio/vamp.io/content/documentation/tutorials/run-a-canary-release.md

 ## Deploy the new version of our application next to the old one

 Let's introduce sava:1.1.0 to the running deployment.
-We will use the above blueprint to merge our new service with the running deployment - this will deploy sava:1.1.0 alongside the running sava:1.0.0 service.
-The merge will not affect the running sava:1.0.0 service and no traffic will be routed to sava:1.1.0 yet.
+We will use the above blueprint to merge our new service with the running deployment.
+This will deploy sava:1.1.0 alongside sava:1.0.0.
+The merge will not affect the running service and no traffic will be routed to the new sava:1.1.0 yet.

 ### Merge using the UI